 Project Server calculates the efficient frontier by factoring in the cost of each project against its strategic value and plots the list of projects.
 Given the cost value (either generated by the baseline scenario or entered by the portfolio manager), the efficient frontier of projects is identified.
-Essentially this means that given an amount of available money, Project Server can determine the highest strategic value we can achieve with the mix of projects in the portfolio.
+Essentially this means that given an amount of available money, Project Server can determine the highest strategic value that can be achieved with the mix of projects in the portfolio.
 The efficient frontier is automatically displayed when you display a cost constraint analysis.
 You can switch the display to the strategic alignment list instead.

 To display the efficient frontier or strategic alignment:

-1. On the cost constraint analysis page, notice the efficient frontier chart.
+1. On the Cost Constraint Analysis page, you will see the efficient frontier chart.[AU: is “notice” the way to display something?]

-2. Optional – click the strategic alignment link to display the list of drivers.
+2. (Optional) Click the strategic alignment link to display the list of drivers.

 Modifying Cost Limits

 One of the benefits of cost constraint analysis is the flexibility to run various scenarios.
-By simply changing the total cost for the portfolio and doing a recalculation, project server will re-rank the highest strategic value projects and the portfolio selection view will showcase the newly prioritized projects with the new cost budget applied.
-This flexibility allows you to run scenarios with slightly higher budget values, slightly lower budget values, or with very large changes in budget values.
+By simply changing the total cost for the portfolio and by the end user clicking on the recalculation button, it will do a recalculation and refresh the screen with the newest changes.[AU: clarify: user changes total and tells program to recalculate?], Project Server will re-rank the highest strategic value projects and the portfolio selection view will showcase the newly prioritized projects with the new cost budget applied.
+This flexibility allows you to run scenarios with slightly higher budget values, slightly lower budget values, or very large changes in budget values.
 The resulting project list can help you determine if a large increase to the budget will generate a large increase in the strategic value of the portfolio.

 To modify the cost limits: